s-AlirezaSadeghi/ML-from-scratch/README.md

 # Machine learning from scratch

 In this repository I implement a number of Machine Learning algorithms from scratch.
 In addition, I script a performance comparison against scikit learn implementations.
+Be aware that this is a work in progress project.

 ### Environment setup